a11yproject/a11yproject.com/_posts/2020-01-23-operating-system-and-browser-accessibility-display-modes.md

 4. Set the **Show animations in Windows** toggle to the **on** position.

 #### Web browsers
 It is also possible to force most browser-based animations to stop playing via installing specialized browser extensions or JavaScript [bookmarklets](https://en.m.wikipedia.org/wiki/Bookmarklet).
-Scott Vinkle’s [Togglific](https://svinkle.github.io/togglific/) is one such way to go about doing this.
+Front end developer Scott Vinkle’s [Togglific](https://svinkle.github.io/togglific/) is one such way to go about doing this.

 ### How to target it in code